doefom/restrict/README.md

 ## Features

-Prevent entries from showing up in the control panel based on the restrictions you define.
+Prevent entries from showing up in the control panel based on the `EntryPolicy` you define.

 ## Upgrade Guide